 choichun , choochun leung, portrait

 Originally from Wales, Choichun Leung has called Brooklyn, New York home since 1994.
-Graduating with a BA (Hons) Degree in Silversmithing from Loughborough College of Art/Design in the United Kingdom, she studied Buddhist Symbolism at the Yungang Caves in Shanxi province, China, and is a self-taught painter and musician.
-Her diverse experiences include background artist for animation films in Hong Kong and assistant to artist Peter Max in NYC.
+She holds a BA (Hons) in Silversmithing from Loughborough College of Art & Design in the United Kingdom and studied Buddhist symbolism at the Yungang Grottoes in Shanxi province, China.
+She is also a self-taught painter and musician.
+Her wide-ranging creative experiences include working as a background artist for animation films in Hong Kong, assisting artist Peter Max in New York, and performing as a percussionist with the Ray Man Chinese Orchestra in London.

-Choi has worked with notable brands such as Glossier and Proenza Schouler and has editorial features in CR Fashion Book, Allure, and Puss Puss Magazine.
-Using these platforms, she raises awareness about the importance of open dialogue with children in the prevention of child sexual abuse.
+Choi has collaborated with brands including Glossier and Proenza Schouler and has been featured in CR Fashion Book, Allure, and Puss Puss Magazine.
+Through these platforms, she raises awareness about the importance of open dialogue with children in the prevention of sexual abuse.

 The Young Girl Project is now a non-profit organization.
 For more information visit: www.theyounggirlproject.org